How does ducted air conditioning work?

 Is ducted aircon right for your home?

 Wondering if ducted air conditioning is the right fit for your home and your family's climate control needs?
-We recommend speaking to an air conditioning company who specialises in ducted aircon systems for specific advice to ensure you get the perfect solution for your home.
+We recommend speaking to an air conditioning company that specialises in ducted aircon systems for specific advice to ensure you get the perfect solution for your home.

 - Air conditioning vs evaporative cooling - the pros and cons